JulianaM2/roadFighter/README.md

 # roadFighter

-This a simple game built in python with computer vision.
+This is a simple game built in python with computer vision.
 It is a new version of Road Fighter, but you move the car through a color object that is detected by the camera.

 The images that you are going to find in the repository were taken from Google, they are not mine.